-E. Conclusion
+E. Summary and conclusions

-- 40. A group of persons that is numerically inferior to the rest of the population, shares common ethnic, cultural, linguistic and religious features and wishes to preserve them is not to be considered as a minority in the sense of the Framework Convention if it finds itself in a dominant or co-dominant position. - 41.
-In contexts of decentralization of powers, the existence of a "minority" within the meaning of the Framework Convention and in particular the question of whether a group is dominant or co-dominant must be assessed both at the State and at the sub-State levels. - 42.
+- 40. A group of persons that is numerically inferior to the rest of the population, shares common ethnic, cultural, linguistic or religious features and wishes to preserve them is not to be considered as a minority in the sense of the Framework Convention if and to the extent that it finds itself in a dominant or co-dominant position. - 41.
+In situations of decentralization of powers, the existence of a "minority" within the meaning of the Framework Convention and in particular the question of whether a group is dominant or co-dominant must be assessed both at the State and at the sub-State levels. - 42.
 Accordingly, when defining the notion of minorities within the meaning of the Framework Convention, the Belgian authorities should take into account the possible position of dominance or co-dominance of each linguistic group and assess it both at the State and the sub-State levels. - 43.
-The Commission is of the opinion that in Belgium, in the light of the existing equilibrium of powers between the Dutch-speaking and the French-speaking at the State level, French-speakers do not constitute a minority within the meaning of the Framework Convention at this level, despite being numerically inferior to Dutch-speakers. - 44.
+The Commission is of the opinion that in Belgium, in the light of the existing equilibrium of powers between the Dutch-speaking and the French-speaking at the State level, French-speakers are in a position of co-dominance and therefore do not constitute a minority within the meaning of the Framework Convention at this level, despite being numerically inferior to Dutch-speakers. - 44.
 German-Speakers, instead, are to be considered as a minority in the sense of the Framework Convention at the State level. - 45.
 At the regional level, having regard to the distribution of competences between the various regions and communities and of the territorial division of the country, the Commission considers that French-speakers in the Dutch-language Region and in the German-language Region may be considered as a minority in the sense of the Framework Convention, as may Dutch-speakers and German-speakers in the French-language Region.